rahul-deshmukhpatil/Notes-and-Docs/c++/c++_ds/vector.md

 Modifiers:
 	clear : erase all elements in linear complexity. does not change capacity.

+	operator=(const vector& other):
+		if (allocator_traits<allocator_type>::proprage_on_container_copy_assigment)
+			copy the allocator

+		if ! compare_equal(old_allocator, new_allocator)
+			reallocated memory and move elements from old memory deallocate old memory
+			and copy assign element wise from other into current
+		else:
+			possibly reuse memory if other fits into current meory

+	operator=(const vector&& other):
+		if (allocator_traits<allocator_type>::proprage_on_container_move_assigment)
+			copy the allocator

+		if ! compare_equal(this_allocator, other_allocator)
+			reallocate additional memory if needed
+					move constrct elements from old mem into new reallocated and move assign element wise
+		else:
+			dealloate current memory/elements and use others memory directly

 	insert(pos, value)					: insert before pos in all functions, iterator to inserted position complexity distance(pos,end)